 The option -mcpu specifies a processor, Cortex-M7 in this example.
-You can also use -march to specify an architecture.
+Alternatively, you can use -march to specify an architecture.
 See -mcpu or -march.

 The option -x specifies the source language.
 See -x.

 The option -E makes armclang only execute the preprocessor step.
 See -E.